apache/kudu/docs/design-docs/cfile.md

 If the CFile is configured to use compression then the encoded data is compressed before the checksum is appended.

-### Nullable Data cblock Layout
+### Nullable Data Block Layout

-Columns marked as nullable in the schema are stored in a nullable cblock, which includes a bitmap which tracks which rows (ordinal offsets) are null and not null.
+Columns marked as nullable in the schema are stored in a nullable block, which includes a bitmap which tracks which rows (ordinal offsets) are null and not null.